cell-os/cell-os/docs/deployment-aws.md

 - [ ] Cache VM AMIs once successfully created and reuse them - need to figure out access rights to these AMIs (no CF API for AMIs)
 - [ ] Generate AMIs at build time with basic stuff on them (packages and Docker layers?)

-## Raw CF JSON vs Troposphere vs Terraform
-I wrote this directly in CF as it was simpler to get started (i.e. copy pasting from examples) but then I realized JSON is not that bad.

-Troposphere is a nice Python wrapper that can generate a CF template.
-Having python is nice, but I'm not sure it's necessarily simpler or with less code:

-* This template has less than 500 lines
-* Raw JSON is declarative and Python is imperative (can make it much more unreadable than the JSON)
-* JSON supports hierarchies easily, while in Python object names need to be repeated for every property

-Terraform is declarative and also (presumably) works across several other cloud providers.
-It comes with it's own DSL which does resemble familiar things but likely can't be managed programmatically.

-## Related work

-Behance has some nice work similar to this using Troposphere and CoreOS instead of CentOS.
-Github repo here https://github.com/behance/mesos-cluster (note that it requires explicit access).
-It would be worthwhile evaluating if we shouldn't try to have a common base which we can reuse.
-The overall infrastructure (VPCs, scaling groups, load balancers, security groups, etc.) should look the same and could have some specifics layered on top.

 ## Current node layout